Clair1234/Image-Manipulation/README.md

 If you are on VS Code run (Ctrl+Alt+N)

 ### Description
+>[!NOTE]
-You have to put the image you want to manipulate in the same folder as the program
+>You have to put the image you want to manipulate in the same folder as the program

 You will first be prompted the name of the image, here the image by default is : image.jpeg You will get information on :